Robo3D/User-Manuals/docs/source/web-interface/index.rst

 Manage plugins
 ---------------

 Plug-ins are a great way to add functionality to your Robo C2 and Robo R2.
 There a several plugins that make the entire experience of using your 3d printer easy and accessible.
 You can manage all of your plug-ins from the web dashboard by going to the 'settings' button in the top right of the main interface.
 A 'settings' pop up window will show up, where you can locate the 'plugin manager' on the left hand menu about half way down.
-There are many plugins installed onyour printer, but here are explained a few essential ones that are made to make the experience better;
+There are many plugins installed on your printer, but here are explained a few essential ones that are made to make the experience better;

 EEPROM Marlin Editor Plugin